depeche-protocol/depeche-protocol.github.io/index.md

 In order to bootstrap participation in the Depeche network, an operation called a *rendezvous* is needed.
-During the rendezvous, your own addresses get known by at least one other node and can thence be distributed to other node operators tha may wish to contact you.
+During the rendezvous, your own addresses get known by at least one other node and can thence be distributed to other node operators that may wish to contact you.

+To conceal both sender and recipient, a system of one-time-addresses is used.
+Participants exchange lists of these in the shape of *address pads* that are then used up over time.
+The one-time nature of the addresses and the fact that only the sender and recipient knows them make the protocol resistant to traffic analysis.

+Messages are transferred promiscously - The reproduction cost of data is so close to zero that this is affordable.
+This means that routing or message paths are not available for anaysis either.
+The downside is that messages may easily get lost and never reach their intended recipient.

 ### An example of use